jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 LLMs have the potential to
 transform cyber defense for
 next\-gen cybersecurity.
-Microsofts researchers and applied scientists are exploring many scenarios for LLM application in cyber defense.
+Microsoft’s researchers and applied scientists are exploring many scenarios for LLM application in cyber defense.
-Find out more on page 101Many modern apps will become LLM\-based in time.
+Find out more on page 101

+Many modern apps will
+become LLM\-based in time.
 This will increase the threat surface, making them vulnerable to both inadvertent and deliberate misalignments.
-As LLM\-based apps bring new and unique threats, we adapt our security measures and protocols to address them.Find out more on page 104
+As LLM\-based apps bring new and unique threats, we adapt our security measures and protocols to address them.

+Find out more on page 104
 97
  Microsoft Digital Defense Report 2023
 Chapter 5 Innovating for Security and Resilience